 What is a basal cell carcinoma?

 A basal cell carcinoma (BCC) is the commonest type of skin cancer.
-Although it is classified as a ‘cancer’, it does not spread to other distant parts of the body as some cancers can do, but left untreated it will grow larger and can damage important structures, especially an area close to the eye.
+Although it is classified as a ‘cancer’, it almost never spread to other distant parts of the body as some cancers can do, but left untreated it will grow larger and can damage important structures, especially an area close to the eye.

 What causes basal cell carcinomas?